microsoft/promptflow/docs/how-to-guides/faq.md

 **PF_WORKER_COUNT**

 Valid for batch run only.
-The number of workers to use for parallel execution of the Flow.
+The number of workers determine the degree of parallelism of the batch run execution.

-Default value is 4.
-If you have large number of batch run date row count, and want more efficiency, you can increase the PF_WORKER_COUNT to improve the batch run concurrency, make it run faster.
+The default value is 4.
+For large number data rows of batch run, if you want to imporove the efficiency, consider increasing the PF_WORKER_COUNT to improve the concurrency.

-When you modify the concurrency, please consider 2 points:
+But there are two points to note:

-First, the concurrency should be not bigger than your batch run data row count.
-If not, meaning if the concurrency is bigger, it will run slower due to the time taken for process startup and shutdown.
+1. The concurrency should not exceed the total data rows count of your batch run.
+If not, the execution may slow down due to additional time spend on process startup and shutdown.

-Second, your batch run risks to fail due to rate limit of your LLM endpoint, in this case you need to set up PF_WORKER_COUNT to a smaller number.
+2. Your batch run may fail if it reaches the rate limit of your LLM endpoint.
+In such cases, reduce the PF_WORKER_COUNT.
 Take Azure OpenAI endpoint as example, you can go to Azure OpenAI Studio, navigate to Deployment tab, check out the capacity of your endpoints.
-Then you can refer to this expression to set up the concurrency.
+Then you can refer to the bellow expression to set up the concurrency.

 ```
 PF_WORKER_COUNT <= TPM * duration_seconds / token_count / 60